Skip to content

 handler: ./transform.py:handle

-investigraph inspect ./datasets/gdho/config.yml --transform
+investigraph run -c ./datasets/gdho/config.yml